 Silver Pandora bracelets for teen nieces: Great idea, or old fogie fail?
 The girls are 14 and 16, in the US.
 Would this be something cool for them, or is there a new hotness along these lines that would more appreciated?
 (I'm working from thousands of miles, a different continent – and quite a few decades – away!) [more inside]

 do young people (still) put up photographs in their rooms? [more inside]

 The non-profit where I work runs an employment program for teens.
 I've been tasked with helping to come up with content for a facebook page for this program.
 We'll be posting info on local job opportunities, but I'm looking for more general resources on employment & education for teen audiences.
 Are there any good blogs or websites?
 Podcasts?
 Youtube channels?
 Books worth reading & recommending?
 Other sources for ongoing content? [more inside]

+Help me find a recent study about multi-generational taste being more similar!
 I remember seeing a blurb about a study (market research not academic) that millennial and their parents have more similar pop culture tastes.
 There was some clever term or acronym for it that spoke to the blurring of generational taste.
 And now I need it! [more inside]

 Has anyone rebooted their Facebook account?
 Do high school and college students delete, then restart, their Facebook accounts when they start looking for jobs? [more inside]

 18 year old daughter doesn't want to go on annual family vacation because of anxiety.
 How does a caring single parent work through this? [more inside]